JetBrains/qodana-cli/README.md

   -d, --source-directory string   Directory inside the project-dir directory must be inspected.
 If not specified, the whole project is inspected.
       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
-  -t, --token string              Qodana Cloud token
+  -t, --token string              Qodana Cloud token -u, --unveil-problems           Print all found problems by Qodana in the CLI output
 ```

 ### show